top of page

 RECENT GRANTEES

-The Welfare Foundation was proud to make grants to the following organizations, among many others, in its June 2023 grant cycle.
-For a full list of grantees from this and previous cycles, visit Areas of Giving.
+The Welfare Foundation was proud to make grants to the following organizations, among many others, in its June 2025 grant cycle.
+For a full list of grantees from this cycle and previous cycles, visit Areas of Giving.

 TO SEE OUR PREVIOUS FEATURED GRANT RECIPIENT STORIES, CLICK HERE